city_hall

 Grants

-Through the Alternative Education Initiative (AEI), the City of Boston supports youth who are working toward their high school diploma or its equivalent.
-AEI provides funds to alternative education programs where youth also receive wrap-around services and develop workforce readiness skills.
-Eligible youth are Boston residents, ages 16–21.
+Through the Alternative Education Initiative (AEI), the City of Boston supports youth working toward their high school diploma or equivalent.
+AEI funds alternative education programs where youth receive wrap-around services and develop workforce readiness skills.

 Who We Fund